rahmafatin/kedainterview/README.md

             ,the password in seeder is bcrypted goes by "dummydummy" <br>
             You must only use api.php for the "routing" <br>

+    The error appear because
+    <br> default route for database seeder on composer.json
+    <br> namespace on seeder udertype doesn't exist
+    <br> and the working directories of user and usertype is not on database/seeder
 2. Create Model for Customer and Controllers that support following features:
     - Login
     - Logout